-As the entry generator is a kotlin compiler plugin, it cannot be debugged traditionally by just clicking debug on the
+godot-kotlin-symbol-processor is a kotlin compiler plugin and thus the execution context of the entry gen is as well, it cannot be debugged traditionally by just clicking debug on the

 build task in intellij like you would do normally for kapt annotation processors.